VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 In the real world, you might have to accumulate the users changes, validate across fields, validate on the server, or hold changes in a pending state until the user confirms them as a group or cancels and reverts all changes.

 When the user navigates away, you can let the user decide what to do with unsaved changes.
-If the user cancels, you'll stay put and allow more changes.
+If the user cancels, you will stay put and allow more changes.
 If the user approves, the app can save.

 You still might delay navigation until the save succeeds.